18F/handbook/_pages/performance-management/index.md

 **PLEASE NOTE:** New performance plans should be established within 30 days of an employee entering a role.

 ### Who is eligible for the end of year performance bonus?

+Employees who occupy eligible positions as of September 30, 2021, and who receive an eligible rating of record, will receive an Individual Performance Award (IPA).
+“Ratings of Record (Annual)” should be completed in HR Links by November 15, or that employee may not receive their award timely.

+Subject to the availability of funds, OCFO and OHRM plan to distribute IPAs as follows:

+  - Level 5 summary ratings: Up to 3.85% of adjusted basic pay, or up to 80 hours of time off, subject to budget availability.
+  - Level 4 summary ratings: Up to 2.1% of adjusted basic pay, or up to 44 hours of time off subject to budget availability.
+  - "High 3" summary ratings: Up to 0.385% of adjusted basic pay, or up to 8 hours of time off subject to budget availability for employees who receive a Level 3 summary rating with one or more critical elements weighted 15% or greater, rated at Level 4 or Level 5.

-Depending on your overall performance rating, you may be eligible for an Individual Performance Award (IPA).
-The cash/time off awards for Level 5, Level 4 and Level 3 summary ratings will be announced by GSA near the end of the calendar year when all performance reviews are complete.
+The final award percentages for Level 5, Level 4 and Level 3 summary ratings will be determined when all performance reviews are complete.
+In the event the above targets for the Level 3, Level 4 and Level 5 summary ratings cannot be met due to budget constraints, the percentage payouts for awards will be decreased proportionally.

+IPAs are targeted to be paid out in December 2021, as in previous years.
+However, the IPA payout date depends upon the status of the Continuing Resolution and FY22 funding.

 ### Selecting award preference in HR Links